#ADA - ACADEMY OF THE AVANTGARDE

-As part of the "Kultur und Spracherwerb“ [Culture and Language Learning] programme, the NRW-Forum Düsseldorf will be the venue for the BABEL IN REVERS project for young refugees aged between 9 and 17 years.
-Together with the artist Angelika Vienken, the young people will design smartphone blackboards and create multimedia installations based on memories, personal impressions and wishes, in various languages and using different technologies.
-At the end, the works will be assembled into a tower that will be a symbol for overcoming language barriers - Babel in Reverse.
+As part of the "Kultur und Spracherwerb“ [Culture and Language Learning] programme, the NRW-Forum Düsseldorf was the venue for the BABEL IN REVERS project for young refugees aged between 9 and 17 years.
+Together with the artist Angelika Vienken, the young people designed smartphone blackboards and created multimedia installations based on memories, personal impressions and wishes, in various languages and using different technologies.
+At the end, the works were assembled into a tower that were a symbol for overcoming language barriers - Babel in Reverse.

 Children become art protagonists.
-Within the framework of the NRW federal state programme "Kultur und Schule" [Culture and School] and in cooperation with the Gymnasium Gerresheim and the artist Angelika Vienken, at present, the ART STALKER project is taking place at the NRW-Forum Düsseldorf.
-In the course of guided tours of the current exhibitions, the fifth graders and seventh graders engage with the art works in order to then try out the respective genre themselves.
+Within the framework of the NRW federal state programme "Kultur und Schule" [Culture and School] and in cooperation with the Gymnasium Gerresheim and the artist Angelika Vienken, at present, the ART STALKER project took place at the NRW-Forum Düsseldorf.
+In the course of guided tours of the current exhibitions, the fifth graders and seventh graders engaged with the art works in order to then try out the respective genre themselves.
 Previously, after a visit to the "Wackerbarth: heimat.nrw" exhibition, they painted their own red sofas so that they could then roam around Düsseldorf as little Wackerbarths and take photos.
-Within the framework of the "Bling Bling Baby!" exhibition they will really be able to reach into the kitsch box and figure out what art can and may do and how much fun this can be.
+Within the framework of the "Bling Bling Baby!" exhibition they were able to reach into the kitsch box and figure out what art can and may do and how much fun this can be.